 Corn is packed with many nutrients pets need.
 Not only does it contain essentials like protein, energy and fiber — but also corn is a great source of antioxidants and linoleic acid.
 Protein and energy keep your pet active.
 Antioxidants support immune systems.
 And fiber helps keep your pet's digestive system healthy so it can absorb all of the other high-quality, beneficial nutrients in our food.

 More people are talking about pet food allergies than ever, but that doesn't mean they're on the rise.
 Studies have shown that grain allergies are actually quite rare — affecting only 1% of pets.
-Most pets thrive on a diet rich grains.
+Most pets thrive on a diet rich in grains.
 Grains provide protein for muscles, carbohydrates for energy, fiber for digestion, antioxidants for immunity and more.
 In the meantime, learn more about how grains can benefit your pet.

 It's important to trust the company making your pet's food — and trust comes with learning the complete truth.
 Don't let questions and misleading claims stand in the way of your pet's nutrition.
 And remember that an informed decision is always the best decision, especially when it comes to feeding your pet.
 To learn more about these topics and more, visit Purina.com.